-The Chancery offices and agencies of the Archdiocese of Indianapolis have primarily recovered from the COVID-19 pandemic and its complexities as we close out the fiscal year ended June 30, 2023.
-There are some lingering effects however and as we outlined last year, the greater Archdiocese was and in certain ways, continues to be impacted at all our parishes, schools, and agencies whether it is through Mass attendance, adequate staffing, school enrollment, delivery of ministry and charitable services, inflation impacts, and employee healthcare among others.
-Fortunately, the Chancery offices and agencies of the Archdiocese have a robust, dedicated effort for budgeting and monitoring its operations that allows us to adjust to this change and uncertainty.
+The Chancery offices and agencies of the Archdiocese of Indianapolis built on its recovery from the COVID-19 pandemic and its complexities during the fiscal year ended June 30, 2024.
+There is some evidence of lingering effects at certain locations whether it is evident through Mass attendance, adequate staffing, school enrollment, delivery of ministry and charitable services, inflation impacts, and rising employee healthcare costs among others.
+Fortunately, the Chancery offices and agencies of the Archdiocese have a robust, dedicated effort for budgeting and monitoring its operations that allows us to adjust and plan around these challenges.
 Each year we budget at a break-even point for our general operations as well as the parish shared services plans (individually and collectively) and each year we work to meet or exceed those expectations by managing expenses and conservatively budgeting revenues.
-For fiscal year 2022-2023, our Catholic Center operations ended the year with small positive net surplus of \$.9 million which represents a surplus of less than 5% and very much in line with our budgeted expectations on a net basis.
-The Catholic Agency operations ended the fiscal year with a \$3.2 million surplus compared to a break-even budget.
-This is primarily due to grant funding that was received and recognized as income and will be spent over the grant period which was more than just one year.
-The parish shared services plans ended the fiscal year with a combined \$3.7 million deficit (on a combined total of over \$47 million in expenses or about 7.8%) which represented favorable results in the cemetery operations offset by unfavorable results in the lay health plan and property insurance plan.
-See separate sections included in this report for more details on the shared services plans' revenue and expenses for the fiscal year.
-Our Treasury Operations ended the fiscal year with a \$19 million dollar surplus driven almost exclusively by the investment results within the Catholic Community Foundation as shown above.
-This is contrasted with a \$39 million deficit for the previous fiscal year and a \$60 million surplus for two years prior.
-These results, though they look scary on paper, represent decreases and increases in endowment balances that generate budget support only through an annual distribution of up to 5%, as all investment gains/losses are "re-invested" in the endowment balances.
+For fiscal year 2023-2024, our Catholic Center operations ended the year with positive net surplus over budget of \$2.2 million due in part to stronger United Catholic Appeal results and an unbudgeted, restricted gift to help fund the National Eucharistic Congress.
+Although the United Catholic Appeal results exceeded the amount we budgeted, it still does not fund the full intended case, as described in the section below.
+Overall, Catholic Center operations was in line with our budgeted expectations on a net basis.
+The Catholic Agency operations ended the fiscal year with a \$8.3 million surplus compared to a \$1.8 million deficit budget.
+This is primarily due to grant funding that was received and recognized as income at several of our agencies and will be spent over the grant period which was more than just one year.
+The parish shared services plans ended the fiscal year with a combined \$4.2 million deficit (on a combined total of \$50 million in expenses or about 8.4%) which represented favorable results in the cemetery operations offset by unfavorable results in the lay health plans and property insurance plan.
+See separate sections included in this report for more details on the shared services plans' revenue and expenses for the fiscal year as well as the discussion included on the real risks we face within our insurance plans.
+Our Treasury Operations ended the fiscal year with a \$30 million dollar surplus driven almost exclusively by the investment results within the Catholic Community Foundation as shown above.
+This is contrasted with a \$19 million surplus in fiscal year 2023, a \$39 million deficit for fiscal year 2022 and a \$60 million surplus for fiscal year 2021.
+These results, though they look large and volatile on paper, represent decreases and increases in endowment balances that generate budget support only through an annual distribution of up to 5%, as all investment gains/losses are "re-invested" in the endowment balances.
+These unrealized gains and losses in the endowment portfolio do not result in cash to directly or immediately support archdiocesan operations.